-Some states require that employers who operate a working environment with exposure to RCS develop and implement a Written Exposure Control Plan.
+Some states require that employers who operate a working environment with exposure to RCS dust develop and implement a Written Silica Control Plan.

-A Written Exposure Control Plan describes workplace exposures and ways to reduce those exposures, such as engineering controls, work practices, housekeeping methods, and restricting access to areas where high exposures occur.
+A Written Silica Control Plan describes workplace exposures and ways to reduce those exposures, such as engineering controls, work practices, housekeeping methods, and restricting access to areas where exposures can occur.